 Should be changed to:

-“As planting dates were staggered for each species, we used model comparison to test if length of time in the ground or species was a better predictor of treatment (fenced or unfenced) effects.
-We determined that the effect of the treatment was better predicted by species rather than time in the ground.
-Since we were interested seedling survival for each species, we also used model selection to analyse treatment effects for each of the six species individually.”
+“As planting dates were staggered for each species and the duration of growing time varied by species, we first used model comparison to test whether the effect of treatment (ungulates or no ungulates) was better explained by the length of time in the ground or by species.
+After determining that duration of time in the ground was a poor predictor of treatment effects compared to species, we assessed treatment effects for each of the six species individually.”

 L. 248 – 251, which currently reads “In a full model with data from all six species, the effect of treatment did not depend on growing time (the best-fit model did not include a time by treatment interaction; table 1), but the effect of treatment differed by species.”